geetmankar/coding-projects/nbody-code/README.md

 **REQUIRES: A Linux OS (or WSL), Python 3, matplotlib, ffmpeg CLI tool**

+- Bonus: Install `sccache` crate (`cargo install sccache` in the terminal) so that you **don't** have to compile all libraries everytime you run the project, only the parts that have changed do.

 1. Install **Rust** (see [rustup.rs](rustup.rs)) and enter the [nbody-rs](https://github.com/geetmankar/coding-projects/tree/main/nbody-code/nbody-rs) directory.
 1. Open the terminal in this directory, and type: ```cargo run -- -v```.
 This will run the simulation and save the animation video for the N-Body System.